 Introduction to tensor algebra and analysis with emphasis to second order tensors.
-Some fundamental theorems of vector calculus.
+Some fundamental theorems 44 Faculty of Engineering of vector calculus.
 Kinematics of motion.
 Balance equations of forces, mass, linear momentum, angular momentum, energy and entropy.
 Constitutive equations for linear and nonlinear isotropic and anisotropic materials.